-Jake was huffing and puffing in the thin air of South Kinangop’s nearly 10,000-foot elevation.
-Kang’ethe reached the vehicle before Jake and scolded the young driver in harsh Gikuyu for making an old man run.
+Jake was huffing and puffing in the thin air of North Kinangop’s nearly 8,000-foot elevation.
+Kang’ethe reached the vehicle before Jake and scolded the young driver in harsh Gikuyu for forcing an old man to run.
 Jake caught up a few seconds later.
 The vehicle was already completely packed with bodies, but, as the conductors frequently said, there was always room for one more passenger in a matatu.

 A mother nursed a large child inches from Jake’s face, and both mother and child stared intently at Jake.
 The child was wrapped in layers of knit clothing and wore a crocheted woolen skullcap, even though the temperature was a comfortably warm 65 degrees Fahrenheit.
 Yellowish mucus oozed slowly from the child’s nostrils like dual mollusk trails from nose to chin that dried to a flaky crust and broke away from the skin in flakes.

 Jake felt the muscles of his left leg begin to cramp.
-His left leg had to support his entire weight due to the awkward position he was in, and he was forced to stand on the tips of his toes, making his calf muscles quiver in pain.
-Someone’s elbow poked him sharply in the ribs and the commingled odor of the many closely confined bodies left him breathing through his mouth.
+His left leg was supporting his entire weight due to the awkward position he was in, and he was forced to stand on the tips of his toes, making his calf muscles quiver in pain.
+Someone’s elbow poked sharply in his ribs, and the commingled odor of the many closely confined bodies left him breathing through his mouth.
 His nose filled with the aroma of smoke and milk and the acrid stench of shit from the baby’s soiled diaper.